 The average nearest neighbor statistic looks at spatial patterns, not the attributes associated with the features.
 Exploring the correlation of feature attributes across space is known as spatial autocorrelation.
-The question here is whether or not the attributes or values associated with features are spatially clustered (near features tend to have more similar values), spatially dispersed (near features tend to have more dissimilar values or distant features tend to have more similar values or distant features tend to have more similar values), or spatially random (there is no pattern in the distribution of the values).
+The question here is whether or not the attributes or values associated with features are spatially clustered (near features tend to have more similar values), spatially dispersed (near features tend to have more dissimilar values or distant features tend to have more similar values), or spatially random (there is no pattern in the distribution of the values).
 The Global Moran's I Test can be used to assess global spatial autocorrelation.

-□ You are done using the Pittsburgh map.
+☐ You are done using the Pittsburgh map.
 Switch to the West map.